-Every campus's Student Services Office maintains a range of community and emergency resource information on childcare, transportation, housing, sexual assault, alcohol and drug abuse prevention, mental health counseling, and a variety of other topics.
+Every campus's Student Services Office maintains a range of community and emergency resource information on childcare, transportation, housing, sexual assault, alcohol and drug abuse prevention, mental health counseling, safety, well being and a variety of other topics.
 This information is available in the Student Services Office, the Student Portal, and in other public areas within the campus.